basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 ## Managing Sources

+If security has been enabled and users have been created and granted access to some or all of Riak's functionality, you will then need to manage _means_ of authentication using security **sources**.

 ### Add source

-A user will not have access to resources simply because they have been created via `add-user`.
-You must add a security **source** as well as grants to users to provide access to Riak securables, e.g. the ability to make `GET` and `PUT` requests.
-Sources may apply to all users or to a specific user or role.
+Riak security sources may apply to all users or only to a specific user or role.
+The following source types are supported:

 Available sources:

 Source   | Description |
 :--------|:------------|
-`trust` | Always authenticates successfully |
+`trust` | Always authenticates successfully if access has been granted to a user, a role, or all users on a specified CIDR range |
 `password` | Check the user's password against the one stored in Riak |
-`pam`  | Authenticate against the given pluggable authentication model (PAM) service |
+`pam`  | Authenticate against the given pluggable authentication module (PAM) service |
 `certificate` | Authenticate using a client certificate |

 ### Adding a trusted source